SAGS-pyc/SAGS-pyc/README.md

 ![Banner](./Banner.jpg)

-## 🚀 About Me
+## 🚀 About me
-- 👀 I’m deeply interested in Physics, Astronomy, and Data Science, particularly in how we can use programming to explore and solve complex scientific problems.
+- 👀 I am deeply interested in Physics, Astronomy, and Data Science, particularly how we can use programming to explore and solve complex scientific problems.
-- 🌱 I’m currently learning Python to enhance my skills in data analysis and scientific computing, focusing on applications in physics and astronomy.
+- 🌱 I am currently learning Python, SQL, and Tableau to improve my skills in **data analysis** and build my portfolio of projects.
-- 💞️ I’m looking to collaborate on open-source projects related to astrophysics, data science, big data and educational tools that make complex concepts more accessible.
+- 💞️ I am looking to collaborate on open source projects related to astrophysics, data science, big data, and educational tools that make complex concepts more accessible.
-- 📚 I’m also diving into topics like linear algebra, calculus, and their applications in machine learning and AI research.
+- 📚 I am also delving into topics such as linear algebra, calculus, and their applications to help someone out.
 - 😄 Pronouns: He/Him

 ## 💼 Professional Interests